 The Human Brain Project's findings and approaches are regularly showcased at events such as the Society for Neuroscience's annual meeting, and shared with the scientific community, especially with the young researchers, through dedicated workshops organised by the project's education programme.

 How to join the Human Brain Project

 Contributing to the Human Brain Project's Flagship objectives and strategic roadmap is possible through calls for expression of interest —which are open when new expertise and ideas are required in the core project — or through the project partnering mechanism.
-This mechanism is designed for the research projects funded at national, transnational or European level, which can make valuable contributions to the Human Brain Project network.
+This mechanism is designed for the research projects funded at national, transnational or European level, which can make valuable contributions to the Human Brain Project roadmap.